|(a) Introduction. This section establishes the quality

 (b) Definitions.
 The following definitions apply when

-(1) Baseline--A NF-specific initial standard used as
+(1) Baseline--An initial standard used as a comparison

 (2) Benchmark--A metric-specific initial standard set

 prior to the start of the program period and used as a comparison

 against a rural health clinic's (RHC's) progress throughout the program

 (3) Measurement period--The time period used to measure

 (c) Quality metrics.
 For each program period, the Texas